epfl-ada/ada-2023-project-randada/README.md

 ## Research questions
 ### Success
 Does the length of a movie title influence its success?
+How to evaluate the cofounders of movie success parameters?
 What is the influence of the employed vocabulary?
 Should it be sustained or colloquial?
 Does a title need to be explicit about the plot of the movie?
 What is the influence of the presence of the main character name in the title?